"Although the Russell Flint painting I wanted was not in stock due to its rarity,

 retrospective exhibition in the Diploma Gallery of the RA.

 During this period, Charles Wheeler, who was the President of the Royal Academy, remarked that Russell Flint's art was an incredible feat and a 'baffling skill'.

 In his later years, due to his artistic and financial success, Russell Flint was able to travel extensively across Europe, particularly in France

 where he was a prolific painter, also enjoying some time painting in Switzerland, Spain, Italy, and Scotland.

 If you wish to visit the beautiful countryside and villages in the south west of France where Flint spent much of his time painting,

 a beautiful holiday house in Dordogne is to let throughout the year.

-500 limited edition prints, signed and unsigned; Also original watercolour paintings and red chalk drawings, for sale.
+500 prints, signed and unsigned limited edition prints; Also original Russell Flint watercolour paintings and red chalk drawings, for sale.

-There is no 'second' edition, these are the original signed, limited editions that have over the years become highly collectable
+There is no 'second' edition, these are the original signed, prints that have over the years become highly collectable and

 sought after works of art, some of which are over seventy years old.